-"Place of effective management" (POEM) means a place where key management and commercial decisions that are necessary for the conduct of the business of an entity as a whole, are in substance made.'
+Place of effective management" means a place where key management and commercial decisions that are necessary for the conduct of the business of an entity as a whole, are in substance made.'
 Circular 6/2017 dated 24-01-2017 provides that the process of determination of POEM would be primarily based on the fact as to whether or not the company is engaged in active business outside India (ABOI).

-Particulars POEM Company is engaged in active business outside India - If the majority meetings of the board of directors of the company are held outside Outside India India - If Board of directors of the company are standing aside and not exercising their In India powers of management and such powers are being exercised by either the holding company or any other person (s) resident in India Company is not engaged in active business outside India then following are required to be ascertained: 1.
+Particulars POEM Company is engaged in active business outside India - If the majority meetings of the board of directors of the company are held outside India Outside India If Board of directors of the company are standing aside and not exercising their powers of management and such powers are being exercised by either the holding company or any other person (s) resident in India In India Company is not engaged in active business outside India then following are required to be ascertained: 1.
 The person(s) who actually make the key management and commercial decision for conduct of the company's business as a whole 2.
 Place where these decisions are in fact being made - If such place is in India In India

-- A company shall be said to be engaged in "active business outside India" if - a) the passive income is not more than 50% of its total income; and - b) the passive income is less than 50% of its total assets are situated in India; and - c) the passive income is less than 50% of total number of employees are situated in India or are resident in India; and - d) the payroll expenses incurred on such employees is less than 50% of its total payroll expenditure. - Passive income of a company shall be aggregate of: - (i) income from the transactions where both the purchase and sale of goods is from / to its associated enterprises; and - (ii) income by way of royalty, dividend, capital gains, interest (except for banking company or public financial institution) or rental income.
+- ❖ A company shall be said to be engaged in "active business outside India" if - a) the passive income is not more than 50% of its total income; and - b) the passive income is less than 50% of its total assets are situated in India; and

+- c) the passive income is less than 50% of total number of employees are situated in India or are resident in India; and - d) the payroll expenses incurred on such employees is less than 50% of its total payroll expenditure. - Passive income of a company shall be aggregate of: - i. income from the transactions where both the purchase and sale of goods is from / to its associated enterprises; and - ii. income by way of royalty, dividend, capital gains, interest (except for banking company or public financial institution) or rental income. - 3. (a) USA Airlines incorporated as a company in USA operates its flights to India and vice versa during the year 2019-20 and collects charges of ₹150 lakh for carriage of passengers and cargo out of which ₹90 lakh were received in US Dollars for the passenger fare booked from New York to Mumbai.
+The total expenses for the year on operation of such flights were ₹195 lakh.
+Income chargeable to tax of the foreign airlines may please be computed.